XiaoxiangGuanGFZ/PML/README.md

 The last column in the output file indicates whether the value passes the data quality and energy closure control (yes: `1`; no: `0`).
 If the observed LE or H is not available, the `-1` is returned.

+When the observaed flux (LE and H) are available, namely `HEAT_OBS == TRUE`, the program also returns the estimated Nash–Sutcliffe efficiency coefficient to the calling evenronment.
+As the C program can also return integer value, so literally the returned value is `10000 * NSE`.

 ## References